A Comprehensive Study of Machine Learning Techniques for Log-Based Anomaly Detection: Background

 \subsubsection{One-class SVM (OC-SVM)}

-OC-SVM is a semi-supervised classification ML technique.
+OC-SVM (a variant of SVM) is a semi-supervised classification ML technique.
 It has the same hyperparameters as SVM.
 Anomaly detection using OC-SVM requires building a feature matrix from the normal input.
 Unlike the unbounded SVM hyperparameter $C$, the regularization hyperparameter $\nu$ of OC-SVM is lower bounded by the fraction of support vectors (i.e., minimum percentage of data points that can act as support vectors).
-OC-SVM is a variant of SVM, which was also used as a semi-supervised alternative technique in the evaluation of LogBert~\cite{guo2021logbert}.
+Based on experiments conducted in some recent LAD studies~\cite{catillo2022autolog,zhang2023layerlog}, OC-SVM showed to be an accurate semi-supervised technique, when evaluated on the \hdfs, \hadoop and \bgl datasets.